 ix.
 Will you be challenged in a positive way?

-Find companies that feel enthusiastic to take new challenges and offer the offer to help you win those challenges.
+Find companies that feel enthusiastic to take on new challenges and offer the offer to help you win those challenges.

 Following these tips, be sure to find the right merit and give you the best chance of success.